blackducksoftware/bd_scan_yocto_via_sbom/README.md

 For C/C++ recipes, the advanced [blackduck_c_cpp](https://pypi.org/project/blackduck-c-cpp/) utility could be used as part of the build to identify the compiled sources, system includes and operating system dependencies.
 You would need to modify the build command for the recipe to call the `blackduck-c-cpp` utility as part of a scanning cycle after it had been configured to connect to the Black Duck server.

-For recipes where a package manager is used, then a standard Synopsys Detect scan in DETECTOR mode could be utilised to analyse the project dependencies separately.
+For recipes where a package manager is used, then a standard Detect scan in DETECTOR mode could be utilised to analyse the project dependencies separately.

-Multiple scans can be combined into the same Black Duck project (ensure to use the Synopsys Detect option `--detect.project.codelocation.unmap=false` to stop previous scans from being unmapped).
+Multiple scans can be combined into the same Black Duck project (ensure to use the Detect option `--detect.project.codelocation.unmap=false` to stop previous scans from being unmapped).

 # FAQs